-A rain garden allows the rain water to pool for a short period of time in the garden.
-As rain from rooftop areas or paved areas soaks into the ground, the water is cleaned by the plants and the soil microbes in the soil.
+Planting a rain garden allows rain water to pool for a short period of time in the garden.
+As rain from rooftop areas or paved areas soaks into the ground, the water is cleaned by the plants and the soil microbes.

 Learn about planting a rain garden.

-No matter where you live, if you use fertilizer on your lawn, it could be contributing to algal blooms on Lake Champlain.
-Rain and stormwater will often wash the fertilizer from your lawns into storm drains, leading directly to Lake Champlain.
+No matter where you live, using fertilizer on your lawn can contribute to algae blooms in Lake Champlain.
+Rain and stormwater will often wash the fertilizer from your lawns into storm drains, leading directly into the lake.